jfree/jfreechart-fse/README.md

    contributors) feel it is ready to be frozen - that may be in 6 months, or it may be in 6 years;

--  this code is going to require AT LEAST JDK 1.6.0 to compile and, depending on how I (and the other contributors) feel, in the future we may even require JDK 1.7 or even a later version;
+-  Maven is used to build this edition of JFreeChart, and the default build requires JDK 1.8 (because we include JavaFX support in the build);

--  Maven is used to build this edition of JFreeChart;
+-  there is an Ant script that will build the code without the JavaFX support classes.
+This requires AT LEAST JDK 1.6.0 to compile and, depending on how I (and the other contributors) feel, in the future we may even require JDK 1.7 or even a later version;

 -  JCommon is no longer a dependency (the subset of classes from JCommon that are still used have been incorporated directly in the source tree);